alibaba/tengine/docs/modules/ngx_http_reqstat_module.md

 * It shows all the results by default, and can be set to show part of them by specifying zones.

-* It support for user-defined status by using nginx variables.
+* It supports for user-defined status by using nginx variables.
 The maximum of all the status is 50.

 * It recycles out-of-date running status information.

+* It supports for defining output format.

+* It follows the request processing flow, so internal redirect will not affect monitoring.

+* Do not use variables of response as a condition, eg., $status.

 Compilation
 ===========